shahkv95/blogzee/connections/Readme.md

 - HOST: The hostname or IP address of the server.
 Default is '127.0.0.1'.
 - PORT: The port number on which the server listens.
 Default is 12345.
 - BUFFER_SIZE: The size of the buffer used to receive data from the server.
 Default is 1024.
-- NUM_RUNS = 20: The number of times a function should be run in order to calculate the average latency between the two functions.
+- NUM_RUNS: The number of times a function should be run in order to calculate the average latency between the two functions.

 ## License